Underwater Camera Housing Guide - What's The Best Waterproof Camera System for Camera Gear?

 ISO is another crucial setting that manual mode empowers photographers to manipulate.
 ISO determines the sensitivity of the camera's sensor to light.
 By manually adjusting this setting, photographers can effectively manage noise levels in their images and maintain optimal image quality across various lighting conditions.

 By shooting in manual mode, you gain complete control over these fundamental elements and have the freedom to experiment with different combinations for unique results.
 Whether you're capturing landscapes, portraits, or action shots, shooting in manual mode allows you to tailor your settings precisely according to your vision.
 Ultimately, shooting in manual mode gives you unparalleled artistic freedom and empowers you as a photographer by providing full control over every aspect of your images.

 Professional Surf photographer Matt Catalano used the analogy of cameras being like paintbrushes.
 The camera choices you make depend on your creative vision and on the kind of images you’re trying to paint.
 Try to find housings that will not limit your film, DSLR, Mirrorless, or other camera selections, so that you can use as many of them in combination with as many lenses as you wish to use.
 The best camera for the job may be the one you have with you which may also apply to your waterproofing case or housing solution.

 Lens choice depends greatly on your vision for the result and water conditions.
 Underwater photography differs most from the air or normal photography, as the color pallet is different, lighting and sharpness are greatly affected by water conditions, and gravity rules no longer apply.
 As a result, wide-angle lenses are often preferred for underwater capture, because:

-- Proximity to the subject reduces water variance from being a factor, allowing you shaper, precise optical focus.
+- Proximity to the subject reduces water variance (distortion, from being a factor, allowing you shaper, precise optical focus.